christiancioffi/ComicsAR/README.md

 - the total distance between the marker and the camera.
 The unit of measurement for positions and distances is **meters**.
 Both AR.js and MindAR.js use a world reference system centered on the camera—meaning the world moves relative to the camera.

+## Technologies

+This project uses:
+- **HTML**, **JavaScript** and **CSS**.
+- **AR.js**: an open-source JavaScript library that enables Image Tracking, Location-based AR, and Marker Tracking.
+It uses:
+  - A-Frame (an HTML and JavaScript framework for AR/VR in the browser);
+  - Three.js (a JavaScript library for creating and displaying interactive 3D graphics in the browser);
+  - JSARToolKit5 (a JavaScript library for registration and tracking on explicit markers and NFT in the browser).
+- **MindAR.js**: an open-source JavaScript library that enables Image Tracking and Face Tracking.
+It uses A-Frame, Three.js and an internal tracking engine (written in WebAssembly).

 ## Interaction

 The user can interact with the virtual objects: